How To Calculate Debtors Turnover Ratio

 Scientific Foundations

 The scientific foundation of the debtors turnover ratio lies in its direct relationship to a company's working capital management and cash conversion cycle.
-Efficient management of accounts receivable is crucial for maintaining a healthy cash flow, which is the lifeblood of any business.
+Because of that, efficient management of accounts receivable is crucial for maintaining a healthy cash flow, which is the lifeblood of any business.
 The ratio quantifies how well a company is managing this critical aspect of its operations.

 From a financial perspective, a higher debtors turnover ratio indicates that the company is quickly converting its credit sales into cash, thereby reducing the need for external financing and improving its overall liquidity.
 This efficiency is often a result of sound credit policies, effective collection practices, and a financially stable customer base.
 Conversely, a lower ratio suggests that the company is taking longer to collect its receivables, which can lead to cash flow problems and increased risk of bad debts.